Vincent-CIRCL/douglas-quaid/README.md

 ### TLDR ; I want it to work !
 Please follow 'detailed installation instruction' if you meet any issue.

+See a full video tutorial about how to install, configure and use Douglas-Quaid, at this link :
 [![Installation video](https://img.youtube.com/vi/T-8rsVPIixc/0.jpg)](https://www.youtube.com/watch?v=T-8rsVPIixc)

 ###### Installation